ponolite/asian-american-language/README.md

 ## Data Extraction

-I accessed data from the Kaggle website for Daily Statistics of the 2022 Iran Protests.
-Here is the link to the data set: https://www.kaggle.com/datasets/justin2028/daily-statistics-of-the-2022-iran-protests?resource=download The data is behind a sign-in.
-To download the data, I scrolled down and download the Iran Protests Dataset (Ver 2.21.23).csv, and place it in my project data folder.
+I generated my own dataset using the `gutenbergr` and `tidytext` packages, leveraging existing literature from Project Gutenberg, a volunteer effort to digitize and archive cultural works.
+Here is the link to the archive: https://www.gutenberg.org.
+To extract different novels into datasets, I first tokenize, or break the novels  down into smaller chunks called tokens or words.
+Then, I use exclude stop words like 'a', 'the',... using the tidytext stop_words dataset, enhancing the validity of the dataset.

 ## Statement on LLM usage